 '''

+from conans import tools

-if tools.cross_building(self.settings):
+if tools.cross_building(self):

 Some special action

 '''

-- self_os (Optional, Defaulted to None): Current operating system where the build is being done. - self_arch (Optional, Defaulted to None): Current architecture where the build is being done. - skip_x64_x86 (Optional, Defaulted to False): Do not consider building for x86 host from x86_64 build machine as cross building, in case of host and build machine use the same operating system.
+- conanfile (Required): Conanfile object.
+Use self in a conanfile.py. - self_os (Optional, Defaulted to None): Current operating system where the build is being done. - self_arch (Optional, Defaulted to None): Current architecture where the build is being done. - skip_x64_x86 (Optional, Defaulted to False): Do not consider building for x86 host from x86_64 build machine as cross building, in case of host and build machine use the same operating system.
 Normally, in such case build machine may execute binaries produced for the target machine, and special cross-building handling may not be needed.